wieden-kennedy/pyrowire/docs/doc_sections/tutorial.rst

 Bombs Away
 ----------
-So now you have your Twilio endpoint set up, your application is running in Heroku, and you are ready...oh wait.
+So now you have your Twilio endpoint set up, your application is running in Heroku, and you are ready to drop some bombs on people's moms.